 Similar to how a unit of account must be a commonly accepted form of measurement, a medium of exchange suggests that the currency/asset that’s being interchanged must be a widely accepted method of payment.
 For example, whenever you go to the mall (remember those?) or, say, Amazon, you’re confident that upon checkout the cashier (or payment system) will accept your U.S. dollars as a form of payment.
 Next time you have cash in hand, take time to actually look at the bill, you’ll notice that it says “This note is legal tender for all debts, public and private.”
 Meaning, that the U.S. government acknowledges the use of U.S. dollars as the standard currency of exchange.

 If we were to follow Satoshi Nakamoto’s vision of delivering a decentralized peer-to-peer payment system, by design Bitcoin would be the medium of exchange.
 In fact, one would argue that Bitcoin’s exponential adoption rate adheres to Gresham’s law, which states that bad money drives out good money.
 Suggesting that when presented with two currencies, the market will spend the one deemed inferior and accumulate the more valuable one.
 In the case of Bitcoin, individuals are spending their fiat currencies (paper money) and hoarding their Bitcoin as a store of value.
 This said as Bitcoin continues to penetrate mainstream markets, supported by an ever-growing network, liquidity increase, and price stability, we can anticipate a future in which Bitcoin is utilized for daily transactions; representing a robust medium of exchange.
+We previously wrote an article that listed just some of the many things you can buy with bitcoin.

 As we continue to dive into Bitcoin’s proverbial rabbit hole, we’ll turn our attention to how Bitcoin wields all the characteristics needed to be considered sound money, the types of Bitcoin wallets you can leverage to store your coins, and lastly, where can you acquire Bitcoins at an affordable price.